{{ model.summary.heading }}

 Strategy Reserve effect Urgency effect Planning meaning

-Capacity brief status rules and boundary conditions
+Capacity status rules and boundary conditions

 Status Boundary Meaning